FdSc Assistant Practitioner: Health and Social Care – Higher Apprenticeship

 – Occupational studies: Foundations of occupational therapy practice 2

-This course is running at three separate locations.
+This course is running at two separate locations.
 When you apply, please ensure you select the relevant codes as below:

 North Devon: AB190